Categories

 For 700 years, Sogenchi Garden retained it’s original form since it was laid out in the 14th century.

 At this point, we were still having an argument.
 I was so pissed at Kenneth because he easily becomes irritable whenever we get lost.
 Getting lost is part of the travel!
-And if I’m gonna get lost, I’d rather get lost in Japan.
+And if I’m going to get lost, I’d rather get lost in Japan.
 There are so many interesting things to see along the way.
-He’s so focused on getting to our destination that he can’t seem to appreciate that we are in a different country and that we are being surrounded by things that we can no longer come across once we go back to the Philippines.
+He’s so focused on getting to our destination that he can’t seem to appreciate that we are in a different country and that we are being surrounded by things that we can no longer come acrossΒ once we go back to the Philippines.
 And if we didn’t get lost, we wouldn’t be able to see this:

 Processed with VSCO with m5 preset